-How to Boost Engagement with User-Generated Content on Instagram
+13+ Ways to Boost Engagement With User-Generated Content on Instagram

 Searching for new social media content to share on Facebook and Instagram?
 Hoping for more engagement?
 You can accomplish both of those goals with an Instagram campaign of user-generated content, or UGC.
 UGC is content created by users which can come in a variety of mediums, such as text, images, videos, and audio.

 On Instagram, UGC created by your target audience can help other potential customers see themselves in those creative assets and can then enter your sales funnel through a variety of means.
 In addition, it will help build trust in your brand, drive more engagement, and ultimately, help your bottom line.
 Regardless of your business size, encourage your customers to share content and if they already are, share it!

 In this guide, we’re sharing everything you need to know to effectively use user-generated content on Instagram:

 - How to use your UGC on Instagram to boost engagement

 - How to provide a high-quality customer experience